alexandrainst/node-red-contrib-postgresql/README.md

 SELECT * FROM table WHERE id = '{{{ msg.id }}}';
 ```

+### Dynamic SQL queries

+As an alternative to using the query template above, this node also accepts an SQL query via the `msg.query` parameter.

 ### Parameterized query

-Parameters for parameterized queries can be passed as a parameter array `params` of the `msg` object:
+Parameters for parameterized queries can be passed as a parameter array `msg.params`:

 ```js
 // In a function, provide parameters for the parameterized query